Convertible senior notes and capped calls

 In accounting for the transaction, the Notes have been separated into liability and equity components.

-•The initial carrying amount of the liability component was calculated by measuring the fair value of a similar debt instrument that does not have an associated conversion feature.
-The excess of the principal amount of the Notes over the initial carrying amount of the liability component, the debt discount, is amortized as interest expense over the contractual term of the Notes.
+•The initial carrying amount of the liability component was calculated by measuring a similar debt instrument’s fair value that does not have an associated conversion feature.
+The excess of the Notes’ principal amount over the initial carrying amount of the liability component, the debt discount, is amortized as interest expense over the Notes’ contractual term.

 •The equity component was recorded as an increase to additional paid-in capital and is not remeasured as long as it continues to meet the conditions for equity classification.

-The Company incurred issuance costs of $14.5 million related to the Notes, which were allocated between the liability and equity components of the Notes proportionate to the initial carrying amount of the liability and equity components.
+The Company incurred issuance costs of $14.5 million related to the Notes, allocated between the Notes’ liability and equity components proportionate to the initial carrying amount of the liability and equity components.

-•Issuance costs attributable to the liability component are recorded as an offset to the principal balance of the Notes and are amortized as interest expense using the effective interest method over the contractual term of the Notes.
+•Issuance costs attributable to the liability component are recorded as an offset to the Notes’ principal balance.
+They are amortized as interest expense using the effective interest method over the contractual term of the Notes.

 •Issuance costs attributable to the equity component are recorded as an offset to the equity component in additional paid-in capital and are not amortized.